 How to Cook Arborio Rice using Zojirushi NS-ZCC10

-The Zojirushi NS-ZCC10 looks quite intimidating at first – there’s a lot of functions on there – but once you get used to it you will find its actually very easy to use.
-I also happen to like the futuristic curved looks – but thats a personal preference.
+The Zojirushi NS-ZCC10 looks quite intimidating at first – there are a lot of functions on there – but once you get used to it you will find it’s actually very easy to use.
+I also happen to like the futuristic curved looks – but that’s a personal preference.

 - Rinse the rice at least twice without overdoing it.
 Follow the rinsing tips I shared above.

 - Add the correct rice-to-water ratio according to the variety of rice you are cooking

 - Select the Regular cooking setting from its control panel